 Step 2.
 Presales

 If you're selling online, to maximize returns, you should be pre-selling some of your product.
-I would even suggest you could do it in a brick and mortar shop, but probably not at card shows.
-The best thing to sell in advance are sets as you do not know what hits you're going to pull.
+I would even suggest you could do it in a brick-and-mortar shop, but probably not at card shows.
+The best things to sell in advance are sets as you do not know what hits you're going to pull.
 But you could work out deals on certain teams or players.

 Also, avoid listing more than, say, two of each set, maybe one for three days and one for seven days.
 Remember, the traffic for pre-sells is not as high.
 If you list five to ten of something, it only creates more supply.
 When you have 10 to 30 sellers doing the same thing, watch out (2009 Allen & Ginter rings a big bell).
 Unless eBay is running a promotion, I will wait until one sells or ends before listing another.
 Even then, that can be overdone just to save $1-$2.
 You can end up losing far more in the selling price.